usc-isi-i2/rltk/docs/scaling_and_optimization.rst

 Parallel processing
 -------------------

+Here you need to use a package called `pyrallel <https://github.com/usc-isi-i2/pyrallel>`_.

 General parallel processing
 ```````````````````````````

-If you have some compute-intensive procedures and your machine has more than one CPU core, `rltk.ParallelProcessor` is a tool to try.
-You can find more detailed information in API documentation :doc:`mod_parallel_processor`, but in general, it encapsulates multiprocessing to do parallel computing and multithreading to do data collecting.
+If you have some compute-intensive procedures and your machine has more than one CPU core, `pyrallel.ParallelProcessor` is a tool to try.
+You can find more detailed information in its API documentation, but in general, it encapsulates multiprocessing to do parallel computing and multithreading to do data collecting.

 .. code-block:: python